 "Here, let me help.
 You're going to end up slitting your own throat without using some form of soap."

 Reluctantly he surrendered his dagger to her, tilting back his head slightly to allow her better access.
 Soft fingers smoothed a still-warm paste onto his skin.
-His beard was definitely getting too much to handle, but was this a good idea—letting her come so close with a dagger in her hand…
+His beard was definitely getting too much to handle but he wondered if this was such a good idea, letting her come so close with a dagger in her hand.

 She crouched so their faces were level, intent on her task.
 He had to agree that the paste lessened the irritation, for the blade seemed to glide over his skin easily.
-She wiped the blade on a rag after each stroke, before continuing in her task.
+She wiped the blade clean on a rag after each stroke, before continuing.
 Periodically she would reach out to manoeuvre him into a better position, turning his shoulders or his jaw with firm fingers.
 It felt good to feel the air on his face once again, though perhaps he would regret shaving it off once the winter had fully settled in.

 It was difficult to concentrate on not staring right into her face, with her being so close.
 He could smell her skin; had she used nightshade in her hair, or perhaps Dragon's tongue?
-What spices could smell on her skin?
+Such scents he could smell on her skin!

-Crouched so near, her eyes seemed to give of a light their own, stark and pale against her fire-lit skin.
-He could feel the heat radiating from her body as she leant in close, thigh pressing against his.
+Crouched so near, her eyes seemed to give off a light their own, stark and pale against her fire-lit skin.
+He could feel the heat radiating from her body as she leaned in close, thigh pressing into his.